Did you know that 40% of business owners keep paying compliance costs for inactive companies because they don’t understand the closure process?

 You’ll need several documents to strike off your company.
 Here’s what to prepare:

-Form STK-2 application with a fee of Rs.
-10,000 - Special resolution or consent from 75% members
+- Form STK-2 application with a fee of Rs.
+10,000

 - Board resolution authorizing the filing